w3f/polkadot-wiki/docs/redenomination.md

 ## Origins

 The initial vote for redenomination occurred as a [referendum][referendum 52] on the Kusama blockchain.
-The referndum was summarized as having four effects if approved by KSM holders.
+The referendum was summarized as having four effects if approved by KSM holders.

 > - The total allocations of DOTs will increase one hundred times from 10 million to 1 billion.
 > - DOT allocation balances will increase by a factor of one hundred, such that 1 DOT will be 100